mmidiong/alx-low_level_programming/0x1C-makefiles/README.md

-This project has 5 mandatory tasks and one advanced task
+This project has six mandatory tasks and one advanced task